MinghaoLin2000/MinghaoLin2000.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a visiting scholar at the University of Colorado Boulder, advised by [Prof Yueqi Chen](http://www.personal.psu.edu/yxc431/).
 Meanwhile, I am also a prospective PhD student in 2023 fall.
 I received my bachelor's degree from Jiangxi Normal University in 2022.
 I'm a CTF Enthusiast.
-I am a member of the [thehackerscrew](https://www.thehackerscrew.team/) which is the highest ranked team in 2023 thus far.
 I like solving challenges about reverse engineering and exploitation in CTF contests.
 At Jiangxi Normal University, I created the CTF security team [风信子信息安全工作室](https://www.jxnusec.cn/) which has become the top-tier CTF university team in China.
 My research interests focus on Software Security and embedded System security as well as designing novelty automatic approaches to detect more vulnerabilities of complex systems.